 Topics I Address: I have advanced training in the treatment of anxiety, depression, trauma, family therapy, and career challenges/transitions.
 In addition, my professional experience has afforded me the opportunity to be able to respond to numerous counseling topics.
 Every single person with whom I enter a therapy session is unique and my response to their needs is tailored to best meet their goals.
 I look forward to partnering with you to find mindful solutions to challenges and desires you have in your life

 My Thoughts about the Therapeutic Process: The decision to come to therapy represents a new time of change; when you recognize the disparity between what you are currently experiencing and what you would like to experience.
 Therapy provides an opportunity to respect oneself and one’s desire to gain self-awareness, insight and to create a new path towards greater self and life fulfillment.
 Engagement in regular therapy sessions respects and honors you and your desire to initiate, maintain and celebrate desired changes in life.

 Morgan Tannoia, MS

-Naylah Toole is a Graduate Intern working with the Counseling staff for the first time this year.
-She is currently a third-year Graduate Student studying Clinical Counseling with a concentration in Trauma Studies at Eastern University.
-While at Eastern, Naylah works as a Graduate Mentor for the College Success Program (CSP).
+Naylah Toole is a graduate intern working with the Counseling staff for the first time this year.
+She is currently a third-year graduate student studying Clinical Counseling with a concentration in Trauma Studies at Eastern University.
+While at Eastern, Naylah works as a graduate mentor for the College Success Program (CSP).
 The CSP serves as a support program to undergraduate students with Autism Spectrum Disorder by offering individual and group services.
-She received a B.A in Psychology from The Pennsylvania State University in 2019.
+She earned a BA in Psychology from The Pennsylvania State University in 2019.